The Marais: Present day

-The Marais is now one of Paris' most frequented localities for art galleries.
+The Marais is a frequented localities for art galleries in Paris.
 Following its restoration, the Marais has now become a popular and culture-defining district, home to many upscale restaurants, museums, fashion houses, and galleries.

 The Marais is also known for its Chinese community, which first formed during World War I. At that time, France needed workers on the home front to perform the duties previously filled by men who were now soldiers on the front lines.
 China sent a few thousand of its citizens, on the condition that they would not actually take part in the war.
 Following the 1918 Allied victory, some of them stayed in Paris, living around the current rue au Maire.
 Today, most work in jewellery and leather-related products.
 The Marais' Chinese community has mainly settled in the north of the district, particularly in the vicinity of Place de la République.
 Next to it, on the Rue du Temple, is the Chinese Church of Paris.

 Other features of the neighborhood include the Musée Picasso, the house of Nicolas Flamel, the Musée Cognacq-Jay, and the Musée Carnavalet.